Neuro-Linguistic Programming (NLP): Understanding Communication And Personal Development

 5 Features and Benefits of NLP

-1. Communication skills: NLP teaches how to communicate effectively through rapport, sensory acuity and language patterns.
+1. Communication skills: NLP teaches communication skills through rapport, sensory acuity and language patterns.
 This improves relationships.

-2. Behavioral flexibility: NLP modeling allows people to adapt useful behaviors and strategies from others.
+2. Behavioral flexibility: NLP modeling allows people to adapt beneficial behaviors and strategies from others.
 This enhances effectiveness.

-3. Goals and outcomes: NLP provides techniques to set and achieve goals by managing mental and emotional states.
-This fosters success.
+3. Goals and outcomes: NLP provides techniques for setting and achieving goals by managing mental and emotional states, which fosters success.

 4. Unconscious patterns: NLP reveals unconscious patterns of thought and behavior.
 Bringing these to awareness allows change.